-Keep in mind that SQL reads the data pages from the cache, always from cache.
+Keep in mind that SQL reads the data pages from the buffer pool, always from the buffer pool.
 If the data you need isn’t there then SQL Server does a physical read to put it there.
 After that’s done it will do a logical read to use the page that’s now in memory.
 If you want to dive into the detail you can do it here, specifically with the reading pages and writing pages links on that page.

-That physical read is going to the slowest part of your server (even expensive flash is the slowest part, it’s just not as slow) to read the page(s) from persisted media, and it also uses the CPU in the process.
+That physical read is going to disk, the slowest part of your server, to read the page(s) from disk, be processed by the CPU, possibly decrypting it if you’re using TDE, then placing it into memory.
 This makes PLE critical because, even if you ignore the extra load you just placed on the I/O system and CPU, you’re waiting for an additional, slower action to take place.

 The problem is that many people see the 300 value for Page Life Expectancy you can still find documented is wrong, very wrong.
-If this is simplified to be how long the average data will stay in memory and you have a server with 64 GB of memory with 56 GB allocated to SQL Server, that means you’re reading about 56 GB of data from disk every 300 seconds.
+If you have a server with 64 GB of memory with 56 GB allocated to SQL Server, that means you’re reading about 56 GB of data from disk every 300 seconds.
 If you look at Page 36 of Troubleshooting SQL Server – A Guide for the Accidental DBA by Jonathan Kehayias and Ted Krueger you’ll see an actual scalable version of this; PLE should be 300 for every 4 GB of RAM on your server.
 That means for 64 GB of memory you should be looking at closer to 4,800 as what you should view as a critical point.

 Jonathan Kehayias also put this in his blog post Finding What Queries in the Plan Cache Use a Specific Index, and that had a great series of comments going back and forth between him and Brent Ozar.
 Brent is discussing not putting so much faith in PLE and watching wait stats instead as different speed I/O systems can greatly sway the impact of low PLE or even make it so a high PLE just isn’t high enough.
 They’re both right, and if you can understand the intent of each one then you’ll be in a much more comfortable place when tuning your servers.